Fort-la-Latte: Barbican

 In front of this first gatehouse a battering ram and a pillory can be found.

 Within the barbican is a small medieval garden, a "Bricole" (a kind of catapult) and one gains a panoramic view of the bay of St Malo.

 The courtyard

-The courtyard contains several installations, such as the water cistern, the chapel (built during Louis XIV's reign), the governor's house and the keep.
-Completely backfilled in the 17th century in order that cannons may be used, the original medieval soil is up to eight metres below the modern-day surface.
-Archaeological excavations have revealed a square tower which probably served as a watchtower which has been entirely buried underground.
+The courtyard contains several installations, such as the water cistern, the chapel (built during Louis XIV's reign), the governor's house, and the dungeon.
+Completely backfilled in the 17th century so that cannons may be used, the original medieval soil is up to eight meters below the modern-day surface.
+Archaeological excavations have revealed a square tower that probably served as a watchtower which has been entirely buried underground.
 A second building protects the courtyard under which a dungeon can be found.
 This building is also protected by a drawbridge and portcullis.
-Only the two medieval towers remain as the rest (in particular the upper floor) were destroyed by cannon in the sixteenth century.
-The drawbridges of the two gatehouses are not on the same axis in order to hinder the manoeuvering of battering rams.
+Only the two medieval towers remain as the rest (in particular the upper floor) were destroyed by cannons in the sixteenth century.
+The drawbridges of the two gatehouses are not on the same axis to hinder the manoeuvering of battering rams.